ActivisionGameScience/poboys_conda_package_server/README.rst

 ==============================

 This is a server that acts as a repository for conda packages.
-It is a "poor-man's" version of Anaconda Server, but only for small groups that are sitting behind a firewall and don't worry about authentication.
+It is a "poor-man's" version of Anaconda Server.
+Only use it if you are a small group sitting behind a firewall.
+There is no authentication, nor logging.
 Anybody can upload and delete packages!

 The server requires ``conda`` and ``bottle`` to run.